hyper-space-io/QuickStart/DataSets/CrimesInChicago/Readme.md

 # Classic Search With Hyperspace
 This notebook demonstrates the use of Hyperspace engine for classic (keyword and value matching) search.
 The datase set is taken from [Kaggle](https://www.kaggle.com/datasets/chicago/chicago-crime).
+The data is given as a .zip file in this repository.

 # The Dataset - Crimes In Chicago Dataset
 (From Kaggle)